sven-mayer/teachCourses/readme.txt

 * New: [tpcloud, tplist, tpsearch]: "plain" option added for "show_tags_as" parameter.
 This display tags for each publications without links and filter

 = 8.0.0 (15.08.2021) =
-* New: New default publication template teachPress 2021 added (mobile friendly flexible layout) (#161)
+* New: New default publication template teachCorses 2021 added (mobile friendly flexible layout) (#161)
 * New: Flexible publication type registration added (#150)
 * New: Multi value publication filters for the backend added (#148)
 * New: Publication import: Option for direct import over NCBI PubMed API added (#168) (Thanks to Johan Hattne)